-• plotids - string or iterable that specify what interactive plots should be tuned.
+- plotids The string or iterable that specify what interactive plots should be tuned.
 By default the same as config.plot.
-Can be also an integer index or name of a transformation in pdfgetter or a reference to a Transformation object.

-- pdfgetter optional PDFGetter object to be tuned.
-This is by default the interactive pdfgetter() object. - axeslist optional list of matplotlib Axes for displaying the interactive plots.
-When None, use subplot(N, 1, i) to create the parent axes.
+It can be also an integer index or name of a transformation in pdfgetter() or a reference to a Transformation object. - pdfgetter The optional PDFGetter object to be tuned.
+This is by default the interactive pdfgetter() object. - axeslist An optional list of matplotlib Axes for showing interactive plots.
+When None, use subplot (N, 1, i) to create any necessary axes.

 Note: Changes from tuneconfig() apply only to the configuration and results in memory.
-Use the processFiles() function to save them to disk.
+Use the processfiles() function to save them to disk.